karenpayneoregon/efcore-vbnet-scaffolding/readme.md

 :white_circle:  A mixture of simple and intermediate read samples.

-:white_circle:  No CRUD as this requires some form of mocking.
+:white_circle:  No CRUD as this requires some form of mocking expect one `update example` in `ContactsOperations`.

 :white_circle: All samples are in unit test methods